-Perry Nizzi is in his 16th year as head men's soccer coach at Hamilton College.
-Nizzi's teams have reached double figures in wins seven times and his overall record at Hamilton stands at 133-71-23 (.637 win pct.).
-The Continentals have advanced to the postseason nine times, including four trips to the NCAA Division III championship, under Nizzi.
+Perry Nizzi is in his 17th year as head men's soccer coach at Hamilton College.
+Nizzi's teams have reached double figures in wins seven times and his overall record at Hamilton stands at 138-78-26 (.624 win pct.).
+The Continentals have advanced to the postseason 10 times, including four trips to the NCAA Division III championship and the 2013 NESCAC championship quarterfinals, under Nizzi.

 Nizzi led the team to the semifinals of the 2010 Liberty League Championship after the team finished fourth in the league's regular season standings.
 He guided Hamilton to six straight wins from late September to late October, a 4-1-1 record on the road and a 9-3-3 overall mark.

 The Continentals won their second league tournament title, advanced to the NCAA championship and finished with a record of 10-5-3 under Nizzi in 2007.
 The 2006 squad won the league's regular season title, played in the NCAA championship and finished with 11 victories.
-In 2004, Hamilton won its first league tournament crown, made an NCAA appearance and ended the season ranked 23rd in Division III.
-Nizzi guided the Continentals to the NCAA quarterfinals in 2000.
-Hamilton won the league's regular season title earlier that year.
+In 2004 Hamilton won its first league tournament crown, made an NCAA appearance and ended the season ranked 23rd in Division III.
+Nizzi guided the Continentals to the NCAA quarterfinals in 2000 after Hamilton won the league's regular season title earlier that year.
 Nizzi's 2001 team finished 12-2 and tied the program record for most wins in a season.

-Nizzi mentored Greg Rogan '07, who became the third All-American in program history in 2006, when he was voted to the third team by Division III coaches.
-Jesse Arroyave '11 and Frank Campagnano '12 made the 2010 Northeast Region All-Region first team, which brings the number of all-region selections under Nizzi to 15.
-Leo Nizzi '14 was chosen the 2010 Liberty League Rookie of the Year.
-Five men's soccer student-athletes made the 2012 NESCAC Fall All-Academic Team.
+Nizzi mentored Greg Rogan '07, who became the third All-American in program history in 2006 when he was voted to the third team by Division III coaches.
+Jesse Arroyave '11 and Frank Campagnano '12 made the 2010 Northeast Region All-Region team, which brings the number of all-region selections under Nizzi to 15.
+Buck Reynolds '15 was a 2013 NESCAC all-conference selection, and Leo Nizzi '14 was chosen the 2010 Liberty League Rookie of the Year.
+Three men's soccer student-athletes made the 2013 NESCAC Fall All-Academic Team.